Comrade Kim Goes Flying: Production

-It is a coproduction between Belgian production company Another Dimension of an Idea, the Korea Film Export & Import Corporation, and British travel company Koryo Group.
-It is the fourth film produced by Koryo Group in co-operation with North Korea.
+It is a coproduction of Belgian production company Another Dimension of an Idea, the Korea Film Export & Import Corporation, and British travel company Koryo Group.
+It is the fourth film produced by Koryo Group in collaboration with North Korea.
 The previous three films The Game of Their Lives (2002), A State of Mind (2004) and Crossing the Line (2006) were documentaries.
 Comrade Kim Goes Flying was shot in Pyongyang, with a North Korean cast and crew.

 Reception

 Comrade Kim Goes Flying premiered at the Toronto International Film Festival in September 2012.
 The film also showed at the 2012 Pyongyang International Film Festival.
 In October, it was shown at the Busan International Film Festival in South Korea.
 In March 2013 it played in the United States, with the Wall Street Journal calling it a "feel-good style of a Doris Day–Rock Hudson picture".
 The film was screened at the Bucheon International Fantastic Film Festival in July 2018.

-The programmer for Toronto described the film in these terms: "A winning, life-affirming fable about a young coal miner’s pursuit of her dream to become an acrobat, Comrade Kim Goes Flying is the first Western-financed fiction feature made entirely in North Korea".
+The programmer for Toronto described the film in these terms: "A winning, life-affirming fable about a young coal miner's pursuit of her dream to become an acrobat, Comrade Kim Goes Flying is the first Western-financed fiction feature made entirely in North Korea".

 Reviewing the film for Variety, Jay Weissberg wrote: "Comrade Kim Goes Flying proves that cooperation with the West really is possible, at least in cinema.
 A candy-hued throwback to a chirpy Technicolor time when pluck wins out and 'postmodern' wasn't yet invented, this 'let's put on a show!' tale of a young woman miner's dream of becoming an acrobat has been winning hearts since preeming at Toronto".